-Maps: Ordnance Survey and local authority maps may identify your home or road.
-Historical ones could narrow down the time period when the property was built.
+Maps.
+Ordnance Surveys and local authority maps may identify your home or road.
+Historical maps could narrow down the time period when the property was built.

-Census returns: The UK public has been asked about where they live, and how many people reside in their home since the Doomsday Book was written in 1086.
+Census returns.
+The UK public has been asked about where they live and how many people reside in their homes since the Doomsday Book was written in 1086.
 But it was only in the 19th century that the regular 10-year census began.
 This is a useful record if you live in older properties.
 The 1921 census has recently been made available - for a small fee you can look up details of your home from that time.

 Why is it helpful to know when my house was built?

-The age of your property is less of an issue if it’s relatively new, say, built in the last 40 years.
-However, it’s important to establish when your home was built if it’s any older.
-Its history could dictate whether you’d be able to make alterations, such as putting in an extension or knocking through a wall.
+It’s important to establish when your home was built because Its history could dictate whether you’d be able to make alterations, such as putting in an extension or knocking through a wall.

-This would certainly be important to know if you live in a conservation area or your home’s listed.
-Even if you don’t intend to give your home a facelift, you could fall foul of regulations if you repair damage caused by storms, flooding, or even wear and tear.
+This is important to know if you live in a conservation area or if your home’s listed.
+You may face strict regulations if you repair damage caused by storms, flooding or even wear and tear.

-You may find you need to source specific materials, such as bricks of the right age, colour and type.
+You may find you need to source specific materials, such as bricks of the right type, age and colour.
 It’s far better to know this upfront, rather than pay for amendments only to be ordered to remove them at a later date.

-On a more practical level, knowing the age of your home can come in handy if you need to replace or repair structural elements of the home, such as period roof tiles.
-Providing a seller with an accurate description of what you need can go a long way to ensuring you don’t end up with the wrong product or service.
+Knowing the age of your property is also important if you need to replace or repair structural elements of the home.
+For example, repairing period roof tiles.
+Providing a seller with an accurate description of what you need can help ensure you don’t end up with the wrong product or service.

-For some, knowing the history of their home only adds to its charm.
-Finding out that your home was once owned by a Victorian mining family, or a Tudor aristocrat, may help in selling it down the line.
+For some, knowing the history of their home adds to its charm.
+Finding out your home was once owned by a Victorian mining family or a Tudor aristocrat might even help when you decide to sell.

 Are older properties more expensive to insure?

-Where damage is done to something visible, the need to make the repair invisible, or indistinguishable from its surroundings can prove relatively expensive.
-Rather than pop down to the local DIY shop, the solution, such as period bricks, tiles and so on, might involve hiring a specialist tradesperson.
+Where damage is done to something visible, the need to make the repair invisible from its surroundings can become expensive.
+Rather than going down to the local DIY shop, the solution might involve hiring a specialist tradesperson.